 The dome drive controls are built off the Foster Systems platform.
 There is a motorized cog to drive the dome azimuth rotation and a separate motorized cable spool to open and close the upper shutter.
 The lower shutter is driven by two linear actuators.
 Both motors and actuators are commanded from the PC.

 The heart of the observatory is a Celestron EdgeHD 1400 OTA.
 EdgeHD is an aplanatic, flat field Schmidt-Cassegrain telescope that produces aberration-free images across a wide visual and photographic field of view.
 The optical system was designed to reduce more than just off-axis star coma; it also provides an astrograph-quality flat focal plane all the way to the edge of the field of view.
-Some other specs:
+Some other specs on the native assembly:

-The scope is driven by an Orion HDX-110 EQ-G GoTo Equatorial Mount (aka Skywatcher EQ8).
+The scope is driven by an Orion HDX-110 (aka Skywatcher EQ8) GoTo Equatorial Mount .
 To connect the mount to the PC, an EQDIR cable was manufactured.
 The cable utilizes the TTL-232 R-3V3 (serial to USB) drivers to connect via the USB interface.
 The driver converts the mounts serial signals to USB and vice-versa on the return.

 AP IMAGE TRAIN

-There are a few different image train configurations we use depending on the project.
+There are a few different image train configurations available depending on the project.
 The most common setups are

-We have started to design an adaptive optics system but are early in the process as the technologies are very new
+A design is underway for an adaptive optics system but this is still early in the process as the technologies are very new